sylvioazevedo/hshttpd/README.md

 > gradle shadowJar

-And then you just invoke like a Jar program:
+And then, invoke like any regular jar program:

 > java -jar build/libs/hshttpd-1.0-SNAPSHOT-all.jar